ttulttul/llm-diligence/README.md

 Future development will focus on:

-- Exporting extracted data to CSV files
-- Batch processing of multiple documents
-- Custom model creation based on your specific document types
+- Custom model generation wizards to make it even easier to define new document schemas
-- Web interface for document upload and analysis
+- Rich web interface for document upload, review, and collaboration
-- API for integrating with other systems
+- REST / GraphQL API for integrating with other systems
+- Advanced analytics dashboards powered by the normalized database schema

 ## Contributing